-The following table provides information regarding the value of stock options granted during the year ended April 30, 2011 to NEO that would have been realized had the options been exercised on their vesting date.
+The following table provides information regarding the value of stock options granted during the year ended April 30, 2012 to NEO that would have been realized had the options been exercised on their vesting date.

 Name (1) (2) Option-based awards - Value Vested During the Year (\$) (3) Share-based awards - Value Vested During the Year (\$) (3) Non-Equity Incentive Plan Compensation - Value Earned During the Year(\$)

-John Drake, CEO 10,174

-Michael Cloutier, CEO 5,935

-Dr. Wayne Danter, 5087
+Dr. Wayne Danter, Nil

 President & CEO

 Gene Kelly, CFO Nil

+Dr. Brent Norton, Nil

+Executive Director

-- Options granted during the year to NEO vested on a quarterly basis commencing from the date of grant on October 28, 2010.
-Accordingly, the vesting dates occurring during fiscal 2011 were January 28 and April 28. - Based upon the net difference between the closing price for the common shares at their vesting date and the exercise price. - The Company does not have share-based awards or non-equity incentive plans.
+- Options granted during the year to the CEO and Executive Director as directors vested on a quarterly basis commencing from the date of grant on September 27, 2011.
+Accordingly, the vesting dates occurring during fiscal 2012 were December 27, 2011 and March 27, 2012.
+Options granted to the CEO in role as NEO vested upon the date of grant.
+Options granted to the Executive Director under the consulting agreement vested quarterly on September 1 and December 1, 2011 and March 1, 2012, with vesting date prices of \$0.31, \$0.24, and \$0.15 respectively. - (2) Calculated based upon the net difference between the closing price for the common shares at their vesting date and the exercise price. - The Company does not have share-based awards or non-equity incentive plans.